module.api.php

 *

-* Ensure that anything added or modified in this function that can be removed
+* Please be sure that anything added or modified in this function that can

-* during uninstall should be removed with hook_uninstall().
+* be removed during uninstall should be removed with hook_uninstall().

 *